-- A local, state, or federal government agency - A nonprofit entity as part of a local, state, or federal government program that lets nonprofits acquire title to single-family properties for resale from a seller who itself acquired title to the property through foreclosure, deed-in-lieu of foreclosure, or other similar judicial or nonjudicial procedure - A person who inherited the property or acquired it through a court-ordered dissolution of marriage, civil union, or domestic partnership, or through the partition of the seller's joint or marital assets - An employer or relocation agency in connection with an employee relocation - A service member, as defined in 50 U.S.C. appendix 511(1) 5, who received a deployment or permanent change of station order after purchasing the property increase, an additional property valuation may be required, refer to the below chart:
+- A local, state, or federal government agency - A nonprofit entity as part of a local, state, or federal government program that lets nonprofits acquire title to single-family properties for resale from a seller who itself acquired title to the property through foreclosure, deed-in-lieu of foreclosure, or other similar judicial or nonjudicial procedure - A person who inherited the property or acquired it through a court-ordered dissolution of marriage, civil union, or domestic partnership, or through the partition of the seller's joint or marital assets - An employer or relocation agency in connection with an employee relocation - A service member, as defined in 50 U.S.C. appendix 511(1) 5, who received a deployment or permanent change of station order after purchasing the property to the Property Flipping Exclusions section for exclusions to this policy.
+Depending on the sales increase, an additional property valuation may be required, refer to the below chart: